urmaul/rich-types/README.md

 <del>No</del> Not enough comments, <del>no tests,</del> no release planned.
 Use it only if you are <del>me</del> brave enough.

 While major version is 0 minor version change means backwards incompatible changes.
+So you should install it with composer like this:

+``
+php composer.phar require urmaul/rich-types "0.3.*"
+``

 [![Build Status](https://travis-ci.org/urmaul/rich-types.svg)](https://travis-ci.org/urmaul/rich-types)